European theatre of World War II: Eastern Front (July–November 1943)

 On 5 July 1943, the Germans began Operation Citadel, an assault on a bulge in the Soviet salient around the city of Kursk.
 The bulge went 100 miles west towards the German lines.
 900,000 German troops attacked from the north and south, beginning the Battle of Kursk.
 It was the largest tank battle in history, involving 6,000 tanks among both sides.
 The Soviets had predicted the attack, and moved their main forces out of the area.
 They had also placed minefields and antitank defences, which costed the Germans.
 On the 9th, the Allies began invading Sicily, and Hitler had to move troops there from the Eastern Front.
 Meanwhile, the Soviets began a buildup of forces, and on 12 July, they counterattacked.
 The Soviets' better numbers allowed them to make a larger offensive; they took back Orel on 5 August and Kharkov on 23 August.
 There were 800,000 Soviet casualties and 200,000 German casualties.

 In spring and summer 1943, the Jews in the Warsaw and Bialystok ghettos engaged in armed resistance against the Germans.
 The same happened at the Treblinka extermination camp on 2 August and the Sobibor extermination camp on 14 October.
 In retaliation, in autumn 1943, Heinrich Himmler began Operation Harvest Festival, the killing of the 45,000 Jewish prisoners that remained in forced labour in the Lublin District of occupied Poland.
-The operation began on 3 November, and Jews were killed at the Madjanek, Poniatowa, and Trawniki work camps within days.
+The operation began on 3 November, and Jews were killed at the Majdanek, Poniatowa, and Trawniki work camps within days.
 42,000 of them ended up being killed in the Germany's largest massacre in the Holocaust.

 From 3 to 23 August 1943, in the Fourth Battle of Kharkov, the final battle in the city, the Soviets attempted to once again capture Kharkov. von Mainstein was urged by Hitler not to give up the city, but von Manstein retreated back across the Dnieper River.
 50,000 Soviets and 9,000 Germans were killed.